Anyolite/anyolite/README.md

 * [X] Specialization to new arguments did not allow non-keyword annotations
 * [X] Correct wrapping of most aliased types
+* [X] Methods with non-letter-symbols could not be wrapped
+* [X] Default arguments with colons were wrongly assumed to be keywords

 ### Version 1.0.0